Millions Like Us

 Women’s Lives during the Second World War

 But the women who went back were changed for ever.
-The days of World War 2 had revolutionised their lives.
+World War 2 had revolutionised their lives.
 Millions Like Us tracks women’s experiences of a momentous decade through a host of individual stories, drawing on autobiographies, archives and living memory.
 It tells of their pioneering contributions to our national story, of how they tried to re-make their world in peacetime, of how they loved, suffered, laughed, grieved and dared.
 And of how they would never be the same again…

 In 2009 Virginia Nicholson met and interviewed Dame Vera Lynn at her Sussex home.
 The veteran “Forces’ Sweetheart” talked to Virginia about her wartime singing career and her time in Burma with ENSA.
 In Millions Like Us, Virginia writes: